Deep1994/t5-paraphrase-generation/README.md

 ```
 Original Question ::
-What is the meaning of living?
+What is the best comedy TV serial/series?

 Beam search:
-0: How can I improve my English?
+0: What is the best comedy TV series?
-1: What should I do to learn English?
+1: What are some of the best comedy TV series?
-2: How can I learn to speak English?
+2: Which is the best comedy TV series?
-3: How can I improve my English language?
+3: What are the best comedy TV series?
-4: How do I know English?
+4: What are some of the best comedy TV shows?

 Top k/ Top p sampling:
-0: How can I improve my spoken English?
+0: What are some of the best comedy TV dramas?
-1: How can I improve my English?
+1: What are the best comedy TV series or series?
-2: How can I learn English?
+2: What are the best comedy television serials?
-3: How do I learn English?
+3: What is the best comedy series?
-4: How can I improve my English speaking?
+4: Which are some best comedy TV series series?
 ```